 There are some things that once you find the brand that you love, you just stick to it and never look back.
 For me the Staedtler erasers are it.
 I've been using them since my early college years and absolutely love them!

-If you want to experiment with different softness of pencils, this pack offers 6 different softness of graphite pencils, 3 charcoal pencils, 1 sketch stick, 4 charcoal sticks, 1 pencil sharpener, 1 charcoal sharpener, 1 kneaded eraser and 1 white plastic eraser.
+If you want to experiment with the different softness of pencils, this pack offers 6 different softness of graphite pencils, 3 charcoal pencils, 1 sketch stick, 4 charcoal sticks, 1 pencil sharpener, 1 charcoal sharpener, 1 kneaded eraser, and 1 white plastic eraser.

 If you are looking for an even more complete option, that is also very budget-friendly, this pack offers pretty much everything you would need (paper included).
 It even comes with a pouch so you can carry all your pencils and tools.